Should You Cover Microgreen Seeds? – A Test

 radish microgreen seeds

-Germination is okay, but not as good as the weighted tray.
-Again, yellow color is from lack of light.
+Germination is okay but not as good as the weighted tray.
+Again, the yellow color is from lack of light.

 Light & Small Air Space